State Drug Crimes

 Then, drug possession and distribution defense attorneys will look at the evidence that a prosecutor may have.
 Attorneys often will then negotiate with prosecutors about potential plea deals.
 A plea deal from good drug possession and distribution defense attorneys may result in a felony drug charge turning into a misdemeanor with no associated jail time.
 Finally, an attorney can be helpful if a case goes to trial.
 This trial could mean the difference between an individual going to prison or not facing a conviction at all.
 Attorneys are incredibly helpful at defending an individual from any potential charges and poking as many holes in a prosecutor’s arguments as possible.

 A drug-related offense can be downright terrifying for most individuals.
 They are fearful of spending significant amounts of time trapped in a jail or prison cell.
 These individuals need to be careful and ensure that they do not make any mistakes throughout the drug arrest and trial process.
-The experienced drug defense attorneys at Fleming and Nelson will help navigate this complex process and provide the best possible criminal defense.
-Call us today at (706) 434-8770 or email us at email@example.com to schedule your free consultation.
+The experienced drug defense attorneys at Fleming & Nelson, LLP will help navigate this complex process and provide the best possible criminal defense.
+Call us today at (706) 434-8770 or email us at email@example.com to schedule an appointment.